 The jade roller — which is pretty much exactly what it sounds like — has been around since the 17th century and was originally used by Chinese royalty and high society members.
-Made from solid jade, rollers have one larger stone for bigger areas of the face (cheeks, jaw, forehead) and a smaller stone for harder to reach places (undereye, mouth).
+Made from solid jade, rollers have one larger stone that rolls well on larger areas of the face (cheeks, jaw, forehead) and a smaller stone for harder to reach places (undereyes, mouth).

-Ok so why am I telling you to roll a spherical crystal over your face?
-First of all, jade is a stone that’s long been used in traditional Chinese medicine for its purifying properties and ability to heal and restore skin.
-Couple that with the lymphatic drainage and facial massage you’ll likely experience with a jade roller, and the tool is basically a knife- and needle-free stand-in for the sculpting effects of some plastic surgery.
+So, why bother rolling a spherical crystal over your face?
+Jade has long been used in traditional Chinese medicine for its purifying properties and ability to heal and restore skin.
+Perhaps more importantly, the lymphatic drainage and facial massage you’ll experience with a jade roller makes the tool a knife and needle-free stand-in for the sculpting effects of some plastic surgery.

 You should only be using your jade roller on clean skin.
-Like I said earlier, the massaging motion will help any product on your skin sink in deeper and the same is true for old makeup and dirt.
+The massaging motion of the roller helps product on your skin to sink in deeper and the same is true for old makeup and dirt.
 So before you even think about picking up the jade roller, wash your face.

-If you’re going to roll in the morning to decrease any I-barely-slept-last-night puffiness, consider popping your jade roller in the fridge overnight.
-The cool jade will lower swelling by shrinking blood vessels.
-It also just feels really amazing on tired skin.
+If you’re going to roll in the morning to decrease any barely-slept-last-night puffiness, consider popping your jade facial roller in the fridge overnight.
+The cool jade will reduce swelling by shrinking blood vessels.
+It also feels amazing on tired skin.

 + The Sequence: Start at your chest just beneath your collarbone.
-From your chest, move up: neck, chin/jawline, cheeks (roll from your nose out toward your ear), undereye and eyelid (use the small end of the roller here and very gently move from the inner corner of your eye out to the temple), eyebrow (switch back to the larger side and roll out and down, following the contour of your brow bone), forehead (start in the middle and roll out).
+From your chest, move up to the neck, chin/jawline, cheeks (from your nose out toward your ear), undereye and eyelid (use the small end of the roller here and very gently move from the inner corner of your eye out to the temple), eyebrow (switch back to the larger side and roll out and down, following the contour of your brow bone) and forehead (start in the middle and roll out)

-Now do the exact same thing on the other side of your chest, neck and face.
++ switch sides: Now do the exact same thing on the other side of your chest, neck and face.

 Finish with a soothing upward roll from between your eyebrows, up to the hairline.